 The tech and data landscape changes fast, and there is an abundance of information available.
-Low resourced activists cannot keep up with latest developments, leading to low confidence, feeling behind the curve, and uncertainty of where to go for credible information.
-We identify high-priority areas of knowledge for civil society, catalyse collective thinking through community building & engagement, and collaborate on timely actions.
+Resourceconstrained activists cannot keep up with latest technological developments and the types and amount of new data that might be relevant for their work, leaving them lacking in confidence to act, feeling behind the curve, and unsure where to go for credible, trusted information.

+We identify high-priority areas of knowledge for civil society (including, for instance automated decision-making, predictive models, open source investigation techniques, etc.), catalyse collective thinking through community building and engagement, and collaborate on timely actions.
 We keep up to date with emerging trends and work to distill those that are most applicable to social justice work.

-There will be a surge in trusted and low-resource ways for civil society to keep up with the tech and data landscape, and increased technical intuition among social justice leaders and activists.
+There will be a surge in trusted and low-resource ways for civil society to keep up with the tech and data landscape, including a body of new knowledge about the impact of digital technologies on social institutions, emerging forms of social injustices mitigated by digital technologies, and new ways of keeping track of rights abuses.
+Technical intuition among social justice leaders and activists will increase significantly.